 | MHz | CSV field 3 (frequency in Hz) | Tuned frequency in MHz, displayed with 2 decimal places (e.g. 97.30). |

 | PI | CSV field 13 | Programme Identification code (hex, e.g. F201).
 Red + DB suggestion shown when the received PI does not match the database entry.
-Underlined when corrected by Fix. |
+Underlined when corrected by Fix.
+Note: The 0x prefix is hidden in the UI for readability but is strictly preserved upon export. |

 | Station | fmdx.org / pre-filled / Fix | Human-readable station name from the database (e.g. "France Inter"). |

 | ID | CSV field 30 / Fix | FMLIST station ID.
 Shows "No ID" in red italic when empty or zero.
 A 🌐 map icon appears when a database match exists (opens the embedded Leaflet map overlay for this row).
-A ⚠ warning icon appears when multiple DB entries on the same frequency share the same PI and PS. |
+A ⚠ warning icon appears when multiple DB entries on the same frequency share the same PI and PS (this warning is AI-aware and intelligently uses your AI PI/PS data to calculate conflicts if AI validation is enabled). |

 | TX / City | fmdx.org / pre-filled / Fix | Transmitter city and ITU country code, e.g. "Strasbourg (F)". |